-Definite-Lived Intangible Assets Weighted Average Amortization Life
+Definite-Lived Intangible Assets (in thousands)

-(in thousands) (in years)
+(in t

 Client relationships \$ 71,000 16

 Developed technology 39,140 14

 Trademark and trade names 5,200 14

 Non-compete 2,800 5

 Total definite-lived intangible assets \$ 118,140 15

 The goodwill resulting from the transaction is primarily attributed to the potential growth of the Company's Manufacturing business from clients introduced through Celsis, the assembled workforce of the acquired business and expected cost synergies.
 The goodwill attributable to Celsis is not deductible for tax purposes.